10 Animal-Inspired Yoga Poses to Boost Your Energy

 • Helps in cervical spondylosis

-• Increases the flexibility of the spine
+• According to research, Increases the flexibility of the spine

 • Improves muscle health around the neck and shoulder region